29 Totally Flexible Ways to Make Money in College Without Dropping Classes

 From medical tests to market research, being a test subject can be an interesting, educational and — above all — lucrative way to spend your time.

-But some, like market research, may just take a couple hours of your afternoon and earn you free samples and some extra cash.
+But other opportunities, like market research, may just take a couple hours of your afternoon, and you’ll earn free samples and some extra cash.

-Keep an eye out on campus for opportunities within your university, too.
-These are usually quick and might yield $10-$20.
+Keep an eye out on campus for opportunities at your university, too.
+These are usually quick gigs that could yield $10 to $20 for less than an hour’s work.

 5. Buy and Resell Textbooks